18 Dec 2018, 11:00AM

 - European dimension of the financing of the project (20 points)

-- Quality of the project and quality of the marketing and distribution strategies (45 points)
+- Quality of the project and quality of the distribution and promotion strategies (55 points)

-- Broadcaster involvement and the potential for European circulation (30 points)
+- Broadcaster’s involvement and potential for international circulation on both linear and non-linear services (20 points)

 - Distribution of the roles and responsibilities of the production and creative team (5 points)

-Projects specifically targeted at young audiences are also eligible for 5 additional automatic points.
+Projects specifically targeted at young audiences (under 16s) are also eligible for 5 additional automatic points.

-Projects from applicants established in low production capacity countries are also eligible for 5 additional automatic points.
+Projects from applicants established in low or medium production capacity countries are also eligible for 5 additional automatic points.

 The Guide for Experts offers a breakdown of how these points are awarded.